 Good to be Green is a behaviour monitoring system that rewards children who choose to behave well while identifying and targeting children who choose not to.
-It is a positive approach towards good discipline that runs throughout the school promoting high expectations
+It is a positive approach towards good discipline that runs throughout the school promoting high expectations of one another.

-A child who remains green every day, all term will receive a Gold certificate for being 100% Green and will receive a Gold Prize.
+A child who remains green every day, all term, will receive a Gold certificate for being 100% Green and will receive a Gold Prize.
 Silver prizes can be earned if a child hasn't managed to attain green but still have an excellent behaviour record.
 Bronze prizes are available to those who haven't met the high threshold for Silver but still deserve a reward.
-No prize at all is given to a child who does not meet the high expectations of bronze.
+No prize is given to a child who does not meet the expectations of bronze.
 Children at risk of not attaining a prize will already have been identified and supported and parents would know if this was the case for their child.

-A child with a yellow card at the end of the day will not have earned their Good to be Green point and their 5 minutes bonus Golden time.
-However if a child works hard to rectify their behaviour that day they can be taken off a yellow card and earn their rewards along with the other children.
+A child with a yellow or red light at the end of the day will not have earned their 5 minutes bonus Golden time.
+They will understand why as this will be discussed with the teacher.

 Encouraging excellent behaviour is a priority for our school but of course we need parental support to ensure that children understand the system and want to behave well at school and at home.